 Hey Aileen, I love your blog!
-I have been a follower for a while and you inspire me a lot!
-Right now, you inspired me to do one thing that I have been postponing for years and that’s how to start a travel blog or even just how to start a blog and lead a lifestyle like yours.
+I have been your follower for quite a while and you inspire me a lot!
+Right now, you inspired me to do one thing that I have been postponing for years and that’s how to start a travel blog or even just how to start a blog of any kind and lead a remote lifestyle like yours.

 – Lidia from Califorinia, USA

 I get a lot of messages like this, and I get it.
 I really do.
 Being a travel blogger is an amazing profession that can enable anyone to travel the world AND even get paid for it.

 I’ve been doing this full-time for more than 5 years now, and sometimes, I still need to pinch myself to know that all of it is real!
 I’ve truly gained a lot from this travel blog: financial independence, non-stop travels to all 7 continents, notable press features, international awards, and so much more.
 In fact, it’s because of these achievements that it has since been my mission to help YOU experience all of these too.

 To date, there are a HUGE number of articles out there about how to start a travel blog and I’m sure it’s quite overwhelming for you.
 However, let me save you the time, effort, and money with this detailed step-by-step guide that is easy to follow and easy to understand!
 (There’s no need to get all anxious about any technical terms and processes because I’ve got your back!).
 Plus, armed with my years of blogging experience and authority, as well as my past know-how of web design and development, you can definitely trust me in helping you launch the blog of your dreams from scratch!